Dealing with a Material Breach of Contract: Steps, Remedies, and Prevention

 Subscribe to our Newsletter

-Commutative Contract Header Banner
+Arbitration Agreements Header Banner

 To see the broader context, explore our guide on the common reasons for termination of contract.

 Want sharper insights before making high-stakes decisions?
-Explore how AI Powered Contract Analysis helps identify risks and breaches with precision.
+Explore how AI-Powered Contract Analysis helps identify risks and breaches with precision.

 Proving a material breach relies heavily on documentation.
 You need to provide clear evidence showing how the other party failed to perform a core contractual obligation and how that failure deprived you of the essential benefit of the agreement.
 Key evidence often includes the contract itself, written correspondence (emails, letters), progress reports, photographs, third-party expert assessments, and financial records showing losses.
 The goal is to create a detailed timeline that demonstrates the severity of the failure.